morj12/android-guided-projects/README.md

 ### Description

-Simple chess game where you need to move the knight visiting each square exactly once.
+chess based game where you need to move the knight visiting each square exactly once.

 ### Technology